News

 What is the M3P Battery?

-Regarding costs and application prospects, as CATL has revealed that "the cost of M3P is lower than that of ternary batteries," reports also indicate that the cost of M3P materials within the phosphate system is significantly lower than that of high-nickel ternary systems, making it highly applicable in mid- to low-end models.
+Regarding cost and application prospects, as CATL has indicated, "M3P costs are lower than ternary batteries."
+The report also states that the ternary phosphate M3P material costs significantly less than high-nickel ternary systems, making it highly suitable for mid- to low-end vehicle models.

 Contact Details